LukMRVC/tree_similarity_extension/README.md

 The storage type was heavily inspired by [indextree](https://github.com/saschagrunert/indextree/tree/main).
 The API is not 1:1 the same was redone to play nicely with PostgreSQL as a custom type.

+### Performance

+Currently, custom type have a performance issue, since using Serialize and Deserialize from serde crate, all `PostgresType` are serialized into [CBOR](https://cbor.io/) every time they are used.
+So every function call has to deserialize this CBOR into memory representation.
+This introduces computational overhead when dealing with big datasets.
+A better solution must be implemented.